-Through discussions with ODM and our independent review of the data, we were made aware and confirmed several encounter data quality concerns.
-After applying the adjustments, the aggregate encounter data expenditures were 93% of the aggregate expenditures reported in the cost report data.
+Through discussions with ODM and our independent review of the data, we were made aware of and confirmed several data quality concerns.
+After applying adjustments, composite encounter claims were reconciled within 1% of composite MCP cost report claims on a PMPM basis.